-The great advantage of telescoping fiberglass poles are that they are both flexible and extremely strong.
-This is a significant advantage for such adverse weather situations as high winds, icing or snow accumulation.
+The great advantage of telescoping fiberglass poles are that they are flexible and extremely strong.
+This is a significant benefit for such adverse weather situations as high winds, icing or snow accumulation.
 The only negative to this, is because of the flexibility, there is a slight natural "droop" at the element ends.
 This droop has no impact whatsoever on performance, but some people do not care for the look.
-On the DB18 Yagi, it is more pronounced because the center, Driven element is a straight telescoping pole, which droops less than the 40/30 loop elements on either side of it.
-For aesthetics reasons only, we offer the optional 40/30 loop end truss kit, which allows for the leveling of the Director and Reflector loop elements to the same latitude as the single straight Driven element.
+For this reason we offer the loop element truss kit.

+The 40/30 loop truss kit allows for the leveling of the Director, Driven and Reflector loop elements to the same latitude.
 This makes for a better overall profile for the Yagi.
-These trusses do not have any impact on load bearing.
+These trusses do not have any impact on load bearing, they are used for aesthetic improvement only.
+NOTE: The truss support arm for the Driven loop element is also used for the optional boom truss kit.
+Refer to chapter Eight, Section 8.0 for installation of the truss support arm and to figure 9.07 and 9.08 below.

 The truss mast needs to be mounted so that it is centered on the halfway point between the EHU center-point and the return tube center-point.
 The overall length between the two center-points is 30 inches, so the halfway point is 15 inches.
-Make a mark on the boom 15 inches between the two center-points as shown in figure 8.01.
+Make a mark on the boom 15 inches between the two center-points as shown in figure 9.01.
 Locate the truss support (PN 10-1054-01) and two 1-3/4" aluminum saddle halves (PN 10-1601-03).
-Place the saddles so that the edge of the saddle is on the edge of the mark as shown in figure 8.02.
+Place the saddles so that the edge of the saddle is on the edge of the mark as shown in figure 9.02.
 This will ensure that the support is indeed on the centerpoint.
-Insert two of the 5/16" x 3-/12" hex head bolts (PN 60-0065) and secure with 5/16" Nylock nuts (PN 60-0046).
+Insert two of the 5/16" x 3-1/2" hex head bolts (PN 60-0065) and secure with 5/16" Nylock nuts (PN 60-0046).
 Remember to use anti-seize on the stainless steel fasteners.
-Level the support before tightening as shown in figure 8.03.
-The orientation between the saddle and the Director element is shown in figure 8.04.
+Level the support before tightening as shown in figure 9.03.

-Attach each of the 4 inch stainless steel turnbuckles (PN 60-0083) using the 1/4" x 1-1/4" hex head bolt (PN 60-0110), two of the 5/16" stainless steel flat washers (PN 60-0033) and 1/4" Nylock nuts (PN 60-0030) as shown in figure 8.05.
-The stainless steel washers are both positioned between the eye of the outside turnbuckle and the Nylock nut as shown in figure 8.06.
+Attach each of the 4 inch stainless steel turnbuckles (PN 60-0083) using the $1/4" \times 1-1/4"$ hex head bolt (PN 60-0110), two of the 5/16" stainless steel flat washers (PN 60-0033) and 1/4" Nylock nuts (PN 60-0030) as shown in figure 9.05.
+The stainless steel washers are both positioned between the eye of the outside turnbuckle and the Nylock nut as shown in figure 9.06.